IVF – In Vitro Fertilisation

 The IVF Process-Step by Step

-Step 1: a woman’s ovaries are stimulated with a tailored dose of fertility drugs to help her produce multiple mature eggs.
+A woman’s ovaries are stimulated with a tailored dose of fertility drugs to help her produce multiple mature eggs.
 You’ll attend the clinic for monitoring scans during this stage so that we can check on your follicles (which produce the eggs) to determine the optimum time for egg collection.

-Step 2: the mature eggs are carefully collected from the ovaries using specialist ultrasound guidance
+The mature eggs are carefully collected from the ovaries using specialist ultrasound guidance

-Step 3: the eggs are then fertilised with partner or donor sperm in our embryology lab
+The eggs are then fertilised with partner or donor sperm in our embryology lab

-Step 4: the resulting embryos are cultured in our state-of-the-art labs for three to five days.
+The resulting embryos are cultured in our state-of-the-art labs for three to five days.
 During this time, our expert embryologists check on your individual embryos daily to assess how they are developing.
 This helps us determine the best quality embryo to use for transfer.

-Step 5: A simple procedure will then be carried out to transfer the embryo back into the uterus
+A simple procedure will then be carried out to transfer the embryo back into the uterus

-Step 6: After two weeks, you will be able to take a pregnancy test.
+After two weeks, you will be able to take a pregnancy test.
 Whatever the outcome, we’ll be here to support you.

 Contact Us